btozer/gmg/README.md

 Data I/O is made as simple as possible using space delimited ASCII text files.

-The project was instigated after failing to find an adequate open source option (in which the source code can be viewed and modified by the user) for performing 2D geophysical modeling tasks.
+The project was instigated after failing to find an adequate open-source option (in which the source code can be viewed and modified by the user) for performing 2D geophysical modeling tasks.
 Inspiration came from fatiando a terra and GMT.